maphew/zadam-trilium-wiki/Manual-server-installation.md

 ### Dependencies

-There are some dependencies required mainly to compile image support.
+There are some dependencies required.
 You can see command for Debian and its derivatives (like Ubuntu) below:

 ~~~~
 sudo apt install libpng16-16 libpng-dev pkg-config autoconf libtool build-essential nasm libx11-dev libxkbfile-dev